Chocolate modules – live online tutor-led training course (2 mornings)

 Learning outcomes

-• Describe the key ingredients used in chocolate, including cocoa butter alternatives, and explain their impact on product quality and performance.
+• Describe the key ingredients used in chocolate, including cocoa butter alternatives, and explain their impact on product quality, processing, and performance.

-• Explain the fundamental processes in chocolate manufacture—such as refining, conching, tempering and crystallisation—and their influence on final product characteristics.
+• Explain the fundamental processes in chocolate manufacture, including refining, conching, tempering and crystallisation, and their influence on final product characteristics.

-• Evaluate chocolate applications across different product formats (e.g., bakery, snacks, beverages) and understand how processing choices affect functionality.
+• Evaluate chocolate applications across different product formats (e.g. bakery, snacks and confectionery) and understand how processing choices affect functionality and quality.

-• Apply a systematic approach to troubleshooting chocolate production issues to improve quality, reduce waste and support safe manufacturing practices.
+• Apply a systematic approach to troubleshooting chocolate production issues in order to improve quality, reduce waste and support efficient manufacturing practices.

 Event Director - Elena Sharma